tal-niv/MCPServerSelector/INSTALLATION_GUIDE.md

 ### Integration with Other Extensions

 **Using Token Templates:**
-Include `tipalti_access_token_template` in your MCP server configurations where you need authentication tokens.
+Include `access_token_template` in your MCP server configurations where you need authentication tokens.
 The extension will automatically replace these with actual UUIDs.

 Example MCP config with token template:
 ```json